Ringoinmel/web-attendance/README.md

 if you want to send email notification, please put email details to email.php in includes folder.
 That's all.

-Please send Pull request if you want more features
+Please tell me if there is any iussues or suggest any new features

 You can try it in my testing lab as below.
 The admin access is 2025